Cancer care includes a variety of treatments, systematic therapies, surgery and clinical trials.

 Gift Shop & Deliveries

-The IU Health Bloomington gift shop offers unique gifts for all ages.
+The gift shop at IU Health Bloomington Hospital which is supported by the Bloomington Hospital Auxiliary offers unique gifts for all ages.
 The gift shop provides a full selection of gifts, cards, flowers, and snacks.

 The gift shop is located in the on-stage area of the second floor.
 It is open Monday through Friday from 9 am - 5 pm.